Britnell/borgle/README.md

 ### A boggle Clone

-For Funsies as I forgot to bring it with me
+For Funsies (practice) I built Boggle as I don't have the game anymore

 Hosted at [borgle-game.netlify.app](https://borgle-game.netlify.app/)

+### Built With

+- Vite
+- Typescript
+- Preact
+- Preact Signals
+- Netlify functions for dictionary api

 # TO DO